-So, after a lot of research and effort spent looking for the genuine Teachable review that will supply you with all the information that you are seeking, you came across this one.
+So, after a lot of research and effort spent looking for a genuine Teachable review that will supply you with all the information that you are seeking, you came across this one.

-You may be wondering how this teachable review would supply you with all of the information you want, and is teachable a good LMS?
+You may be wondering how this Teachable review will supply you with all of the information you want and whether Teachable is a good learning management system.

 Don't worry about the remark I just made; I'll back it up with evidence throughout my teachable review.

 Teachable Review: Overview

-From the standpoint of the creator, whether they want to create an online school or a learning management system for corporate learning, I prefer Teachable since it gives all of the required tools to get started with your course.
+From the standpoint of the creator, whether they want to create an online school or a learning management system for corporate learning, I prefer Teachable since it gives all of the required tools to get started with your own courses.